killerwilmer/kinvey-groups/README.md

 # Development

 1. Fork this repo
-2. Run `npm start`
+1. Run `npm start`
+1. Run `gulp`
-2. Create a feature branch: `feature/something-awesome`
+1. Create a feature branch: `feature/something-awesome`
-3. Open a pull request when you're ready to merge your feature into master
+1. Open a pull request when you're ready to merge your feature into master

 **Commands**

+`gulp` - makes a build and starts the watchers.
+`gulp build` - makes a build.
+`gulp watch` - starts the watchers.
 `npm start` - This will install npm and bower packages, start a live reload server, and open your browser.
 `npm run server` - Starts a live reload server and opens the app in browser.